Massachusetts girl wins $20,000 first prize In Advantage Testing Foundation's Math Prize for Girls

 November 14, 2009

 Joy Zheng of Washington, Lynnelle Ye of California, and Jane Wang of New Jersey all tied for second place and won nearly $6,000 each.
-6 runners up earned $1,000.
+Six runners-up earned $1,000.

 The Advantage Testing Foundation is the public service arm of Advantage Testing, a private tutorial service dedicated to academic rigor, long-term educational development, and the proposition that tests are powerful vehicles for learning.
 "The mission of the Advantage Testing Foundation is to advance the educational opportunities of students whose backgrounds are currently underrepresented in higher education," Mr. Alagappan said.